emptysea/quartztest/content/Artaus/Locations/Districts/Stillmarsh.md

 ![[Pasted image 20250423194724.png]]

-Southwestern district - Borders [[Mystharra|Mystharra]] and [[Carthis|Carthis]]
+Southwestern district - Borders [[Mystharra]] and [[Carthis]]

 “Where all paths end, and faith begins.”

 Stillmarch is a solemn, radiant district devoted to honor, healing, faith, and the quiet certainty of death.
 Built at the border between life and what lies beyond, it is governed by reverence for two celestials: [[Ramza|Ramza]], Celestial of virtue, protection, healing, and family; and [[DaKrell|DaKrell]], the faceless Celestial of death and final judgment.

-It is a place of pilgrimage and purpose—where clerics, paladins, and the devout from every corner of [[Celest|Celest]] come to pray, to learn, and to climb the district’s sacred monolith: [[Campaigns/Artaus/Locations/The Spire of Faith|the Spire of Faith]].
+It is a place of pilgrimage and purpose—where clerics, paladins, and the devout from every corner of [[Celest]] come to pray, to learn, and to climb the district’s sacred monolith: [[Campaigns/Artaus/Locations/The Spire of Faith|the Spire of Faith]].
 Said to test the body, spirit, and loyalty of the soul, the Spire is a crucible of character—and no climber returns unchanged.

 Stillmarch holds little trade, but offers the greatest spiritual and restorative services in the city.
 Its healer houses are renowned, its orphanage beloved, and its courthouses feared and respected in equal measure.

-.

 -------------------------------------------------------